-In all parts of this report, quarterly and annual data for FY 2012 are presented.
+In all parts of this report, quarterly and annual data for FY 2018 are presented.

-The data contained in this report were extracted from a USCIS Service Center electronic data file in October 2012.
+The data contained in this report was extracted by the USCIS Office of Performance and Quality in October 2018.

 1 Section 416(c)(2) of ACWIA imposes annual reporting requirements on USCIS concerning information on the countries of origin and occupations of, educational levels attained by, and compensation paid to, aliens who were issued H-1B visas or otherwise granted H-1B nonimmigrant status.
-This information is contained in USCIS's FY 2012 report to Congress, Characteristics of H-1B Specialty Occupation Workers.
+This information is contained in USCIS' FY 2018 report to Congress, Characteristics of H-1B Specialty Occupation Workers.